Tropical Weierstrass points and Weierstrass weights: Overview

 We define slope sets and prove Theorem~\ref{thm:consecutive_slopes_intro} in Section~\ref{sec:slope_sets}.

-In Section~\ref{sec:proof_number_w_points}, we study Weierstrass weights and the Weierstrass measure they define on a metric graph.
-We state and prove Theorem~\ref{thm:weight_measure}, which provides a description of the Weierstrass measure using the slopes, from which we deduce Theorem~\ref{thm:number_w_points_intro} and other interesting consequences.
-This section contains the proof of positivity of Weierstrass weights as well, and a discussion of the case of combinatorial graphs.
-The case of the canonical Weierstrass locus on non-augmented metric graphs is treated in Section~\ref{sec:canonical_locus}.
+Section~\ref{sec:proof_number_w_points} develops Weierstrass weights and the associated measure on metric graphs.
+We prove Theorem~\ref{thm:weight_measure}, which provides a description of the Weierstrass measure using the slopes, deduce Theorem~\ref{thm:number_w_points_intro}, establish positivity of Weierstrass weights, and discuss combinatorial graphs.
+The case of canonical Weierstrass locus is treated in Section~\ref{sec:canonical_locus}.

-Section~\ref{sec:weierstrass_locus_generalized_setup} provides several refinements and generalizations of the previous sections.
-The setting is extended in two ways.
-First, complete linear series $\Rat(D)$ are replaced with incomplete linear series, by taking closed sub-semimodules of $\Rat(D)$.
-Second, metric graphs are replaced with augmented metric graphs.
-We provide justification for our definitions in the augmented setting and provide the corresponding generalizations of Theorem~\ref{thm:weight_measure} on the Weierstrass measure and of Theorem~\ref{thm:number_w_points_intro}.
+Section~\ref{sec:weierstrass_locus_generalized_setup} extends the setting to incomplete linear series (by taking closed sub-semimodules of $\Rat(D)$) and to augmented metric graphs, justifying the definitions in the augmented setting and generalizing Theorems~\ref{thm:weight_measure} and~\ref{thm:number_w_points_intro}.

-In Section~\ref{sec:weierstrass_locus_combinatorial_linear_series}, we explain how to associate Weierstrass divisors to combinatorial limit linear series arising in the recent work~\cite{AG22}.
-This is particularly interesting in the case where the locus of Weierstrass points associated to the underlying divisor becomes infinite after forgetting the slopes underlying the definition of limit linear series in~\cite{AG22}.
-We show the compatibility of the definitions appearing in this section with the previous ones.
+Section~\ref{sec:weierstrass_locus_combinatorial_linear_series} associates Weierstrass divisors to combinatorial limit linear series, including the interesting case where the Weierstrass locus becomes infinite after forgetting the slopes, and shows compatibility with previous definitions.

-Using the above materials, we establish a precise link between the tropical Weierstrass divisors with tropicalizations of Weierstrass divisors on smooth curves.
-This includes the proof of Theorem~\ref{thm:weierstrass_tropicalization_intro}, and its generalizations.
+Section~\ref{sec:tropicalization_Weierstrass_points} establishes the needed results on tropicalization of Weierstrass divisors.
+Building on these, we prove Theorem~\ref{thm:weierstrass_tropicalization_intro} and its generalizations, linking tropical and classical Weierstrass divisors.

-In the last two Sections~\ref{sec:examples} and~\ref{sec:discussions}, we provide several examples with the aim of clarifying the concepts introduced in previous sections, and discuss other interesting results related to them.
-We also raise several open questions.
+Finally, Section~\ref{sec:further_examples_discussions} offers further examples to clarify the constructions and discusses related results and questions.